 He lives in Palatine with his wife, Cheryl.
 The couple has two sons.

-The 19-year-old Schaumburg High School graduate and first-generation college student has since been elected by the student body to serve a one-year term as Harper’s new Student Trustee.
-Safakas, who has an advisory vote, was sworn into her new position at the April 2017 board meeting.
+The 20-year-old was elected by his peers to serve a one-year term as Student Trustee.
+Mal, who has an advisory vote, was sworn into his new position at the May board meeting.

 Mal has made great strides since arriving at Harper in fall 2016.
 He started as an English as a Second Language student, but quickly progressed to degree credit courses.
 He’s currently studying psychology and criminal justice.

 He’s been president of Harper’s International Students Club, student ambassador for Harper’s successful Higher Learning Commission reaccreditation effort and a non-voting senator in the Student Government Association.
 In India, Mal was school prefect/head boy of his high school.

 As student trustee, Mal said he will work to shine a light on the vast resources available to Harper students.
 One goal of his is to plan a networking event in hopes of increasing student engagement.